MatthewCech/Console-Utils/README.md

 - Can not do your laundry.
 - Can not mend a broken heart.
 - Really bad at providing cooking advice.

+Known Issues:

+- Program termination via Ctrl+C in a terminal yields mixed results.
+Mitigated by adding delay before exiting, which admittedly is not really a solution.
+- Automatic sizing on startup is occasionally off-by-one off for window height.
+- vs2015 Release with maximum optimizations on some systems can cause improper rendering.

+Did you encounter one of these issues?
+Please feel free to submit them under the issues section of the github repo.
+More information is very appreciated!

 ###Sample Hello World:
 This uses the single header and .cpp file in the `Assembled Library` Folder